 The Company's revenues, profitability and future growth depend significantly on crude oil and natural gas prices.
 Oil and natural gas prices are volatile and low prices could have a material adverse impact on cash flow and on Byron's business.
-Among the factors that can cause these fluctuations are: (i) changes in global supply and demand for oil and natural gas, (ii) the ability of the members of the Organization of Petroleum Exporting Countries to agree to and maintain oil price and production controls, (iii) the price and volume of imports into the USA of foreign oil and natural gas, (iv) political and economic conditions, including embargoes, in oil-producing countries or affecting other oil-producing activity (vi) the level of global oil and gas exploration and production activity, (vii) weather conditions, (viii) technological advances affecting energy consumption, (ix) USA domestic and foreign governmental regulations and taxes, (xi) proximity and capacity of oil and gas in captive market areas, (xi) the introduction, price and availability of alternative forms of fuel to replace or compete with oil and natural gas, (xii) import and export regulations for LNG and/or refined products derived from oil and gas production from the USA, (xii) speculation in the price of commodities in the commodity futures market, (xiii) the availability of drilling rigs and completion equipment; and the overall economic environment.
+Among the factors that can cause these fluctuations are: (i) changes in global supply and demand for oil and natural gas, (ii) the ability of the members of the Organisation of Petroleum Exporting Countries to agree to and maintain oil price and production controls, (iii) the price and volume of imports into the USA of foreign oil and natural gas, (iv) political and economic conditions, including embargoes, in oil-producing countries or affecting other oil-producing activity (vi) the level of global oil and gas exploration and production activity, (vii) weather conditions, (viii) technological advances affecting energy consumption, (ix) USA domestic and foreign governmental regulations and taxes, (xi) proximity and capacity of oil and gas pipelines and other transportation facilities, (x) the price and availability of competitors' supplies of oil and gas in captive market areas, (xi) the introduction, price and availability of alternative forms of fuel to replace or compete with oil and natural gas, (xii) import and export regulations for LNG and/or refined products derived from oil and gas production from the USA, (xii) speculation in the price of commodities in the commodity futures market, (xiii) the availability of drilling rigs and completion equipment; and the overall economic environment.